fadhlisulaimi/emperio/README.md

 # Emporio Analytics Assignment

-A sample Emperio application that authenticates a user into the application
+A sample "Emperio" login application that authenticates a user into the system.

 ### Steps for Front-end